Lissy93/dashy/docs/deployment.md

 2. Go to ```File Station``` and open the ```docker``` folder.
 Inside the docker folder, create one new folder and name it ```dashy```.
  > Note: Be careful to enter only lowercase, not uppercase letters.
 3. Go to Control Panel / Task Scheduler / Create / Scheduled Task / User-defined script.
 4. Once you click on ```User-defined``` script a new window will open.
 5. Follow the instructions below:
 6. General: In the Task field type in Install dashy.
-Uncheck “Enabled” option.
+Uncheck "Enabled" option.
 Select root User.
-7. Schedule: Select Run on the following date then select “Do not repeat“.
+7. Schedule: Select Run on the following date then select "Do not repeat".
-8. Task Settings: Check “Send run details by email“, add your email then copy paste the code below in the Run command area.
+8. Task Settings: Check "Send run details by email", add your email then copy paste the code below in the Run command area.
 After that click OK.

 ```
 docker run -d \